Pullusb/Tesselate_texture_plane/README.md

 ### [Demo Youtube](https://youtu.be/bCw7BN5J8Pk)

+/!\ IMPORTANT NOTES:
+- RUN BLENDER AS ADMIN might be needed at first activation to enable auto-installation of needed third party modules (tested on windows).
+- Not compatible with 2.93 and upper version yet due to python modules compatibility (max 2.92)

-/!\ Triangulating can crash with some images and settings (stable in "contour only" mode), be sure to save before use.
+Triangulating can crash with some images and settings (stable in "contour only" mode), be sure to save before use.
 If it crash on your image, try different settings.

-/!\ This addon need [opencv](https://pypi.org/project/opencv-python/) and [triangle](https://rufat.be/triangle/) modules
-At first activation, it will try to make an automatic download/installation.
+This addon need [opencv](https://pypi.org/project/opencv-python/) and [triangle](https://rufat.be/triangle/) modules At first activation, it will try to make an automatic download/installation.
 If this doesn't work, [go below to manual install](#-manual-installation-of-needed-module).

 Want to support me?
 [Check out how](http://www.samuelbernou.fr/donate)